mama179/DONGMO-OTIS/frontend/README.md

     - `AddReservation.js`: Component for adding a new reservation.
     - `ReservationList.js`: Component for displaying a list of reservations.
     - `CommentForm.js`: Component for submitting comments.
-  - `App.js`: The main entry point for the frontend application.
+  - `App.js`: Main entry point for the frontend application.
   - **api**: Contains functions for making API calls.
     - `reservationApi.js`: Functions for reservation-related API calls.
-- `package.json`: Lists the dependencies and scripts for the frontend project.
+- `package.json`: Lists dependencies and scripts for the frontend project.
 - `README.md`: Documentation specific to the frontend project.

-## Features

-- Create and manage reservations.
-- View reservations filtered by table.
-- Post comments related to reservations.
-- User-friendly interface built with ReactJS.

 ## Getting Started

 ### Prerequisites

 - Node.js and npm installed on your machine.
-- MongoDB or any other database of your choice for data storage.
+- MongoDB or any other database configured for the backend.

 ### Installation